Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 To answer User Questions:

-- As a Knowledge Base Admin, hover over the icon on the left side of the page and then click Manage Questions.
+- Hover over the icon on the left side of the page and then click Manage Questions.

-- The Manage Answers page is divided up into 4 views.
+- The Manage Answers page is divided up into 4 tabs.

 All Questions – Lists both answered and unanswered questions